remnantkevin/parpera-code-challenge/README.md

 - I would implement authentication and/or authorisation.
 - If the requirement is that it is only the `Status` property that should be able to be updated, I would restrict the update endpoint to reflect this.
 - I would look into using async processing.
+- I would use a MySQL or PostgreSQL database instead of SQLite.